Nynuphar/IDEAL-doc/docs/source/letter.rst

 Example of a template document
 ------------------------------------

 Below is an example of a template letter we provide, available for download.
-This .docx document is fully customizable and includes pre-set merge fields (highlighted in orange), which IDEAL can automatically read and populate with relevant data.
+This .docx document is fully customizable and includes pre-set merge fields (highlighted in orange), which CHIL can automatically read and populate with relevant data.

-.. warning:: Please do not change the names or format of the provided merge fields, as this may disrupt the proper integration of data from IDEAL.
+.. warning:: Please do not change the names or format of the provided merge fields, as this may disrupt the proper integration of data from CHIL.
 However, you are free to move them to different locations within the document.

 .. image:: LetterTempl.png
    :width: 600